 Everyone who goes to Florence knows that there is one dish which must be eaten.
 I suspect even vegetarians might sometimes be tempted to try it, just once.
 It is that enormous slab of prime beef which is called the Bistecca alla Fiorentina.
 And one the most famous places at which it can be found is the splendid Ristorante Buca Mario.

 ‘Buca’ means cellar.
 In this case, it is a 16th Century wine cellar, in a narrow street equidistant from the piazza della Repubblica and the piazza Ognissanti.
 In its collection of bright, vaulted rooms, by arches and exposed brickwork, waiters in black waistcoats and bow ties rush hither and thither each evening (the restaurant is open only in the evenings) with plates of the finest traditional food to be found in Florence.
-It has been pleasing good trenchermen (and good trencherwomen, no doubt) since it opened its doors in 1886.
+It has been pleasing men and women with huge appetites since it opened its doors in 1886.
 It is a bastion of good, old-fashioned, Florentine cuisine and it is preserved in all its proud glory by the Pasquetti family.
 Indeed, members of the family, both young and not so young, are very much in evidence throughout each service to ensure that all is well.

-It would be a scandal to go to Florence without trying, at least once, the Bistecca alla Fiorentina.
-And there is no better place to try it than at the Ristorante Buca Mario.
-In the city of excess, it is excessively good.
-Florence is, indeed, a city for the gourmand.
+It would be a scandal to go to Florence without having, at least once, the Bistecca alla Fiorentina.
+And there is no better place to eat it than the Ristorante Buca Mario.
+But the other dishes of beef there are just as good.
+You should try them.